 Is Melatonin the Key to Delaying Aging and Reversing Menopause?

-Many women around the world look to Italy, where Dr. Walter Pierpaoli, a renowned physician, offers a unique treatment based on melatonin, the hormone known as the "sleep hormone."
+Many women around the world are looking to Italy, where Dr. Walter Pierpaoli, a renowned physician, offers a unique treatment based on melatonin, a hormone known as the "sleep hormone."
 Dr. Pierpaoli calls this treatment the "Melatonin Miracle" and claims it can delay aging and reverse menopause.

 A Breakthrough Study?